 Tom Sheehan becomes the oldest person to debut as a major league manager.
 The 66 year-old replaces fired Giant skipper Bill Rigney, resulting with the then second-place club finishing the season fifth, 16 games behind Pittsburgh.

-In Game 1 of a doubleheader at Fenway Park, the Red Sox, trailing by seven runs entering the bottom of the ninth, beat the Senators, 13-12, with the decisive blow being a Jim Pagliaroni two-out walk-off grand slam.
-The Boston backstop, in addition to catching all 22 innings of the twin bill, hits another walk-off home run in the 13th inning of the nightcap, giving the BoSox a 6-5 victory.
+In Game 1 of a doubleheader at Fenway Park, the Red Sox, trailing by seven runs entering the bottom of the ninth, beat the Senators, 13-12, after Jim Pagliaroni's two-out grand slam ties the score.
+The Boston backstop, in addition to catching all 22 innings of the twin bill, hits a walk-off home run in the 13th inning of the nightcap, giving the BoSox a 6-5 victory.

 Pirates rookie Don Leppert hits a home run on the first pitch thrown to him in his major league career, going deep off southpaw Curt Simmons in the second inning of the Bucs' 5-3 victory over the Redbirds at Forbes Field.
 The 29 year-old freshman catcher's feat will not be accomplished again by another Pittsburgh player until 2012, when Starling Marte also homers on the big league pitch he sees in big league debut.